neuralml/ccDNI/README.md

-# cortico-cerebellar DNI
+# Cerebro-cerebellar RNN

-Code used in 'Cortico-cerebellar networks as decoupling neural interfaces', NeurIPS 2021.
+Code used for our paper 'Cerebro-cerebellar networks facilitate learning through feedback decoupling'.

 To run linedraw + seqMNIST based tasks, go in /scripts.
 To run image captioning, go into /other/image-captioning.